PayBreak/retailer-integration-guide/_includes/v3/returning_to_your_website.md

 Situation | Description | Action
 --- | --- | ---
-cancelled | The customer has clicked back prior to applying for credit. | You should return the customer to the point where they left your website such as your checkout page where they choose a payment method. referred | We were unable to make an instant decision and have referred the application for manual underwriting. | You should inform the customer that PayBreak are reviewing their application and will be in contact with further details. converted | The customer has completed their application, they have been approved for credit and have e-signed their agreement. | You should show the customer your order confirmation page.
-Their application has been successful. unsuccessful | PayBreak have not been able to offer credit to the customer at this time. | You should inform the customer that PayBreak were unable to offer finance.
+cancelled | The customer has clicked back prior to applying for credit. | You should return the customer to the point where they left your website such as your checkout page where they choose a payment method. referred | We were unable to make an instant decision and have referred the application for manual underwriting. | You should inform the customer that etika are reviewing their application and will be in contact with further details. converted | The customer has completed their application, they have been approved for credit and have e-signed their agreement. | You should show the customer your order confirmation page.
+Their application has been successful. unsuccessful | etika have not been able to offer credit to the customer at this time. | You should inform the customer that etika were unable to offer finance.
 You may wish to advise customers to complete their order using an alternative payment method.

 When a customer clicks on a Back to Merchant link the order details are suffixed to your Return URL.
-A hash is also sent so that you can be sure the order details originated from PayBreak.
+A hash is also sent so that you can be sure the order details originated from etika.
 If your Return URL is `http://test.com/return_handler/` a request such as the following should be
 expected: